axelarnetwork/axelar-contract-deployments/releases/cosmwasm/2026-07-Amplifier-Admin-Consolidation.md

 current holders of those roles so they can be migrated to a single controller — the intended target being Axelar governance, `axelar10d07y265gmmuvt4z0w9aw880jnsr700j7v9daj`.

+The Owner (upgrade authority) is moved in two steps: first rotated to the operations multisig `axelar14vps3ev03zyp2wmj89etx8rrxdxyltfy4rzl5m`, then handed from the multisig to governance.

 Two roles are in scope for the consolidation, recorded per contract below:

 1. **Owner (upgrade authority)** — the wasmd contract-level `admin`, i.e. the address